ncp38/cs142-f23/homework/hw1/index.md

 You can turn in the homework in one of two ways.
 The easiest way is to paste your CodeCheck ID into the Canvas assignment and submit it.

-The second way is you can take screenshots of your code and submit those to canvas instead.
+The second way is you can take screenshots of your code successfully passing the checks in CodeCheck and submit those to canvas instead.
 In the past, a handful of students have said they've experienced problems with CodeCheck not saving their progress, so this might work better for you.